publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch26/schII/m__us_usc_t25_s2411.md

     (d) __Publication__

-        The Memorandum of Agreement under subsection (a) of this section shall be submitted to Congress and published in the Federal Register not later than 130 days after July 29, 2010.
-At the same time as publication in the Federal Register, the Secretary of the Interior shall provide a copy of this chapter and the Memorandum of Agreement under subsection (a) of this section to each Indian tribe.
+        The Memorandum of Agreement under subsection (a) shall be submitted to Congress and published in the Federal Register not later than 130 days after July 29, 2010.
+At the same time as publication in the Federal Register, the Secretary of the Interior shall provide a copy of this chapter and the Memorandum of Agreement under subsection (a) to each Indian tribe.

 ([Pub.
 L. 99–570, title IV, § 4205][/us/pl/99/570/s4205], Oct.
 27, 1986, [100 Stat.
 3207–139][/us/stat/100/3207-139]; [Pub.
 L. 111–211, title II, § 241(a)(1)][/us/pl/111/211/s241/a/1], July 29, 2010, [124 Stat.
 2287][/us/stat/124/2287].)